 In about 1912, one of the partners in Birch Cullimore first became Under Sheriff for the County of Cheshire and those duties have been carried out from the office ever since.
 To this day we are the office of the Under Sheriff for the County of Cheshire and the City of Chester and currently John Arnold, one of our Directors, is the Under Sheriff.

 In 1963, Mason & Moore Dutton moved from Newgate Street in Chester due to the construction of the Grosvenor Shopping Precinct.
 The firm moved to Hunter Street prior to having to move once again to White Friars in 2006 following plans for the construction of the Northgate development in Chester.

-The two firms of Birch Cullimore and Mason & Moore Dutton merged in 2009 and in recognition of both firms’ history and shared future, part of each firm’s name became the new Cullimore Dutton.
+In 2009 the two firms, Birch Cullimore and Mason & Moore Dutton, merged.
+In recognition of both firms’ history and shared future, part of each firm’s name was used to create Cullimore Dutton.